Core French Option for Non-Specialists

 Do you have some French language skills?
-Looking to enhance your teaching portfolio and career opportunities?
+Interested in adding Core French to your teaching portfolio?

-The Department of Language and Literacy Education (LLED) and the Teacher Education Office (TEO), with the participation of the Government of Canada and the Ministry of Education and Child Care of British Columbia, are pleased to offer the Core French Option—a sub-specialization for non-specialists designed for teacher candidates interested in teaching Core French in Grades 5-12.
+The Department of Language and Literacy Education (LLED) and the Teacher Education Office (TEO), with the participation of the Government of Canada and the Ministry of Education and Child Care of British Columbia, are pleased to offer the Core French Option for Non-specialists.
+This is an additional option designed for elementary & middle years and secondary teacher candidates interested in teaching Core French in grades 5-12.

 Who Can Apply